purplemilk/purplemilk.github.io/fifthpage.md

-_*/i don't feel this way anymore entirely feelings are deep and mine have been angry lately i got a 25/25 in my poetry class for this..however_*//
+_*/i don't feel this way anymore entirely i got a 25/25 in my poetry class for this..however_*//

 Good bye!
 Awful love, goodbye!